kivy/python-for-android/doc/source/troubleshooting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This occurs due to a java version mismatch, it should be fixed by
-intalling Java 8 (e.g. the openjdk-8-jdk package on Ubuntu).
+installing Java 8 (e.g. the openjdk-8-jdk package on Ubuntu).